"I'm a storyteller. I enjoy telling stories; it's as simple as that."

 - Ancient Conspiracy: The Mesans (Honorverse), the Church of God Awaiting (Safehold), the Mutineers (Empire from the Ashes)

-- Apocalypse How: Planetary-level class 3, 4, and 5 happens in the backstories
+- Apocalypse How: Planetary-level class 3, 4, and 5 happen in the backstories.

 - Large-scale assassination attempts (enough to classify as minor military actions) in the Empire from the Ashes, War Gods, and Safehold series.

-- Author Appeal: So far every star nation in the Honorverse firmly supports and uses the death penalty where it comes up, while more specifically, the method of execution is hanging.
-No character or government, not even from the quarters you'd expect, is shown to question or oppose this.
+- So far almost every star nationnote in the Honorverse firmly supports and uses the death penalty where it comes up, while more specifically, the method of execution is hanging.
+No character or government, not even from the quarters you'd expect, is shown to question or oppose it.

 - Author Catchphrase: Some examples that crop up in several of his series, though often in variations: